eir Sport comes with exclusive rights to the 2019 Rugby World Cup, 42 Premier League matches and a new on-the-go app.

 So, what exactly will eir Sport be showing?
 Well, quite a lot actually.

-The company has secured exclusive rights to show the 2019 Rugby World Cup, as well as the 2017 Women’s World Cup, Sevens World Cup in 2018 and the annual U-20’s Championship.
+The company has secured exclusive rights to show the 2019 Rugby World Cup, Sevens World Cup in 2018 and the annual U-20’s Championship.
 It’s another bold move by eir, and one that is likely to see a flood of subscriptions from Ireland’s rugby fans.

 Football fans will be well taken care of too.

-eir Sport will show 42 live Premier League matches in the 2016/17 season, as well as every Champions League and Europe League match.
+eir Sport will show 42 live Premier League matches, as well as every Champions League and Europe League match.

 There’s plenty of UFC, Formula 1, golf and more available too.

 It’s likely that the eyes of sports-mad eir broadband customers will have lit up with the news of eir Sport’s launch.
 And many non-eir broadband customers may now want to switch their broadband to the provider in order to get the six channels for free.

 Well, here are the options for doing just that.